-The hero picture here is a wink to my past alternative, in 2015, visually very exactly as it was.
+The hero picture here is a wink to my 2015 alternative, visually very exactly as it was.
 On the left, a natural herbal medicinal extract for which I had mild expectations considering the severity of my symptoms.
 On the right, injectable Methotrexate Thai style: a bulk product I had to manage by myself.
-When I arrived from France I had piled up many pre filled syringes but soon after 6 months my stock was gone and I had to adapt.
+When I arrived from France I had piled up pre filled syringes but soon after 6 months my stock was gone and I had to adapt.

 This trial compares the efficacy and safety of Thunder God Vine VS Methotrexate and in combination with Methotrexate.

 Patients: 207 patients recently diagnosed, having active Rheumatoid Arthritis.
 Duration: 24 weeks (6 months).